 Cullen P. Hardy, Psy.D.
 (Co-Founder)

 Dr. Hardy trained three years at a substance abuse clinic working with clients of diverse backgrounds.
 He gained invaluable experience working in that area which had one of the highest incidence of substance abuse in New England.
 He also trained in community mental health centers in New England as well as in South Bend.
-In addition, Dr. Hardy has been trained in multiple evidence based practices such as Trauma-Informed Cognitive Behavioral Therapy, Motivational Interviewing, Psychodynamic Therapy and Cognitive Behavioral Therapy for Addiction.
+In addition, Dr. Hardy has been trained in multiple evidence based practices such as Trauma-Informed Cognitive Behavioral Therapy, Motivational Interviewing, and Psychodynamic Therapy.

 He received his undergraduate degree (’09, Anthropology) from the University of Notre Dame, his master’s degree (MS in Clinical Psychology) from Antioch University New England and his doctoral degree (PsyD in Clinical Psychology) from Antioch University New England.
 His father and brothers are likewise Notre Dame grads.